Contents

 Technology Implementation

-The biggest issue with implementing a centralized purchasing policy is compliance with that policy.
+The biggest issue with implementing a centralized purchasing policy is compliance.

 It’s not always the case that employees don’t want to follow the policy.

-Sometimes they don’t even know who the preferred vendors are and what the process is.
+Sometimes, they don’t even know who the preferred vendors are and the process.

-So instead of constant communication about the policy, try building the policy in the tool and drive people towards the tool.
+So, instead of constant communication about the policy, try building the policy in the tool and driving people towards the tool.

-We recommend automating the approval process and building catalogs so that the users can easily find what they need to purchase.
+We recommend automating the approval process and building catalogs so users can easily find what they need to purchase.

 Every growing business needs a centralized purchasing policy so that you can leverage the combined value to get better cost savings.